-The second is Patti Smith’s powerful song “Gone Again” from the album of the same name.
-Lydia explains, “Patti embodies a brilliant blending of the masculine and feminine in her life and her work, and there’s something about her that also communicates a big-heartedness that is large enough to encompass all of humanity.
+Patti Smith’s powerful song “Gone Again” from the album of the same name is an important part of the film.
+Director Lydia Nibley explains, “Patti embodies a brilliant blending of the masculine and feminine in her life and her work, and there’s something about her that also communicates a big-heartedness that is large enough to encompass all of humanity.
 ‘Gone Again’ has precisely the fierce, unbowed, and also hugely loving energy with which I wanted to end the film, leaving people with a sense of the depth of the loss and also a sense of hope.”

 Traditional and contemporary Native American music in TWO SPIRITS was provided courtesy of Canyon Records www.canyonrecords.com artists including original compositions to score scenes of the film by Antony Wakeman and Mr. Soon, and music by Primeaux & Mike, Skychasers, Radmilla Cody, Clan/Destine, Lou Gonnie, and traditional Zuni music.